 "This memorandum is in no way a legally enforceable contract between the aforementioned parties."

-A great way to monitor the potency of your MOU is to use a legally verified template, either by filling out a free memorandum of understanding template or creating your MOU based on a sample memorandum of understanding.
-Both these tools can be found on the internet, though I recommend you do some background research and be sure you are using a reputable site.
+A great way to monitor the potency of your MOU agreement is to use a legally verified template, either by filling out a memorandum of understanding template or creating your MOU based on a sample memorandum of understanding.
+Both of these tools can be found on the internet, though we recommend you do some background research and be sure you are using a reputable site.